codenotary/immudb/contrib/immuledger/README.md

 ## Requirements

 - **Go 1.25+** on the machine running Claude Code (to build the plugin binary once).
+- A POSIX shell for the launcher script — on Windows, build `bin/immuledger.exe` and point the plugin at it directly.
 - No immudb server, no container, no other services.

 ## Setup